junseonghwan/PhylExAnalysis/README.md

 ## Reproducibility
-The figures and tables presented in [PhylEx paper](https://www.biorxiv.org/content/10.1101/2021.02.16.431009v1) can be reproduced from the results deposited to [Zenodo](https://zenodo.org/record/4950446#.YMtuyZNKg8Y).
+The figures and tables presented in [PhylEx paper](https://www.biorxiv.org/content/10.1101/2021.02.16.431009v1) can be reproduced from the results deposited to [Zenodo](https://zenodo.org/record/4950446).
 We have added resource files needed in the analysis to `data/` directory.

-1. Download the results files for HGSOC and HER2+: `HGSOC_SS#.tar.gz`, `HER2_POS_SS3.tar.gz`.
+1. Download the results files for HGSOC and HER2+: `HGSOC_SS3.tar.gz`, `HER2_POS_SS3.tar.gz`.
 Uncompress the files under `data/`.
 2. Run `Rscripts/HER2_DGE.R` to reproduce figures for HER2+ breast cancer.
     - For HER2+ analysis, we downloaded [PanCancer pathway genes](https://www.nanostring.com/products/ncounter-assays-panels/panel-selection-tool/) to be downloaded from NanoString (Seattle, WA) -- made available as `data/LBL-10025_nCounter_PanCancer_Human_Pathways_Panel_Gene_List.xlsx`.
     - It also requires exons, we have a pre-processed the file as `data/exons.bed`.
     - Finally, we use MSigDB's Hallmark geneset available as `data/human_H_v5p2.rdata`.
 3. The phylo-phenotypic analysis for ovarian cancer cell-line data can be reproduced by running `Rscripts/HGSOC_SS3_DGE.R` and `Rscripts/HGSOC_SS3_coclustering_plot.R`.
     - For pathway analysis, we use MSigDB's ontology geneset available as `data/human_c5_v5p2.rdata`.
+4. Different simulation cases and theirs results are also deposited to Zenodo.
+For example, `binary_cn.tar.gz` contains the data files and the result files for binary clonal tree and bulk data simulated with birth-death process acting on the copy numbers.
+The result files also include outputs from running other softwares.

+For full reproducibility, copy number and variant call results from the bulk data are also deposited to [Zenodo](https://zenodo.org/record/4950446).
+For example, `HER2_POS.tar.gz` and `HGSOC.tar.gz` files include copy number and variant calls from the bulk data.

 ## Simulation data generation
 The code for simulating the data is provided in the script: `scripts/SimulateData.py`.